oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Exchange Online can be used standalone (cloud only) or integrated with an on-premises Exchange Server(s) and Active Directory Domain Services, extending the organisation's messaging farm in a hybrid configuration.

 A Hybrid configuration provides administrators with added flexibility to transition users to the Cloud without isolating them from the on-premises resources.
 A Hybrid configuration can also assist with transport routing for compliance reasons (e.g. Govlink) when "centralized mail transport" is enabled.
-The [Edge Transport](https://docs.microsoft.com/en-us/exchange/edge-transport-servers) service may be deployed in scenarios where the agency does not wish to expose Hybrid mail servers directly to Exchange Online Protection.
+The [Edge Transport](https://docs.microsoft.com/en-us/exchange/edge-transport-servers) service may be deployed in scenarios where the organisation does not wish to expose Hybrid mail servers directly to Exchange Online Protection.

 Agencies wishing to synchronise their existing on-premises Active Directory Domain Services for identity (hybrid identity) must maintain an on-premises Exchange server for recipient management purposes, this is because most of the user attributes cannot be managed from Exchange online due to directory synchronisation rules, for more information see [decommissioning on-premises Exchange servers](https://docs.microsoft.com/en-us/exchange/decommission-on-premises-exchange).